henrymxu/evebot/README.md

 These steps are if you wish to run the bot on your local machine (i.e PC, laptop).
 E.V.E runs on Mac OS and Linux (Windows has not been tested).

+#### Pre Installation
+1. Retrieve all the required / desired tokens
-Mac OS requires the following external dependencies:
+2. Install the following external dependencies
     - ffmpeg
-- node / npm

-Linux requires the following external dependencies:
+    - lame (pre-installed on Mac OS)
-- node / npm
+    - node / npm (node >=12.0.0)
-- cmake
-- lame
-- ffmpeg
-- libmagic-dev
-- libatlas-base-dev

 #### Installation from NPM

-// TODO
+1. Install the package (`npm install evebot`)
+2. TODO: setup way to configure env variables / etc when starting program

 #### Installation From Source
-1. Retrieve all the required / desired tokens from the following tables.
-2. Clone / Download the git repository
+1. Clone / Download the git repository (`git clone git@github.com:henrymxu/evebot.git`)
-3. Setup the environment variables and api tokens
+2. Setup the environment variables and api tokens
     - If you know how to set up environment variables you can do that
     - If not, you can set up a `keys.json` file in the `evebot` folder with the key value pairs
-4. Inside a terminal, navigate to the `evebot` folder
+3. Inside a terminal, navigate to the `evebot` folder
-5. Install TypeScript (`npm install -g typescript`) and ts-node (`npm install -g ts-node`)
+4. Install TypeScript (`npm install -g typescript`) and ts-node (`npm install -g ts-node`)
 5. Install the dependencies using `npm install`
 6. Start the bot using `node -r ts-node/register ./src/main.ts`